taktsun/dissimilarity-for-ESM-data/README.md

 			- for **all subcomponents in ALL observations**
 		- in only 1 observation will return NaN for **all subcomponents in ALL observations**

-Perhaps it is easier to figure out these NA/NaN behaviours by running these codes and inspect the output:
+To these NA/NaN behaviours, run the following code and inspect the output:

 	allowSub.na.rm <- TRUE
 	allowPerson.na.rm <- TRUE